nsaranya312-oss/Saranya_MINI_PROJECTS_2025/README.md

 # Saranya_MINI_PROJECTS_2025
+#PROJECT 1
 #Guess the Number Game
-A simple game using HTML,CSS,JavaScript where the user tries to guess a randomly generated number.
+#A simple game using HTML,CSS,JavaScript where the user tries to guess a randomly generated number.

 #How to play
 Enter your guess